ekiilu/gatsby-plugin-md-menus/readme.md

 export default Sidebar;
 ```

-## Contributing
-We welcome contributions!
-Please feel free to submit issues, fork the repository, and make pull requests

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-### Theme Configuration for Gatsby GitBook Theme
+### Theme Configuration

-This configuration allows you to customize the appearance of the side navigation menu and the left sidebar in the Gatsby GitBook theme.
+This configuration allows you to customize the appearance of the side navigation menu and the left sidebar.

-The configuration file for the GitBook theme can be found at:
+The configuration file can be found at:

-`/src/components/theme/index.js`
+`ROOT_DIRECTORY/src/components/theme/index.js`

 ```javascript
 section: {